-Weldex is a market-leading crawler crane hire business in the UK, with the 11th largest lifting capacity globally.
+Weldex is a market-leading crawler crane hire business in the UK, with the tenth largest lifting capacity globally.
 It serves the offshore wind, oil and gas and commercial construction markets.
 Its cranes, including two of the largest in the UK, have been used in a number of significant construction projects including Heathrow Terminal 5, the iconic arch at the new Wembley Stadium, the 2012 Olympic site and Crossrail.
-More recent projects include erecting a Mitsubishi wind turbine at the offshore test facility at Hunterston, North Ayrshire, and refurbishing the blast furnace at the Tata steel works in Scunthorpe.
+More recent projects include Burbo Bank Offshore Windfarm Extension, Thames Tideway Tunnel, Tottenham Stadium and Hinkley Point C Nuclear Power Station.